It might be invisible, but it doesn’t have to stay that way!

 Franky, I think the map listings are more effective than the paid ads that above them and certainly more than the organic ads that are below them for several reasons.

 - Their format is more pleasing;

 - Your location is noted with a pin on a map which I think not only draws the eye, but is useful information to the potential client;

 - Your Google review score is prominently displayed whereas it is not for the ads;

 - Potential clients can click to get directions to your office or click right to your website from the listing.
 People don’t know where they are going when they click on the paid ads or even if the ads are “legit;”

 - Your telephone number and business hours are prominently displayed; and,

 - Google appears to be endorsing you with the reviews and the placement.

 How do you optimize your website and Google My Business listing?
-General Search Engine Optimization is always important, but Google also places value on reviews and listings in local directories among other things.
+General Search Engine Optimization is always important, but Google also places value on reviews and listings in local directories and links from local businesses, among other things.
 None of the things that you would do to optimize yourself for local searches should hurt you in the organic searches and most should help you there, too.
 But not having a Google My Business listing is NOT an option.